-The intern working under the direction of the COTERC station manager at the Caño Palma Biological Station and any available volunteers will continue the established comparative transects used in the large mammal monitoring program.
-The intern may also work under the supervision of a PhD candidate if the candidate is present, otherwise, will work in coordination with the station manager and research coordinator to maintain the transects and with routine data collection for tracks on these transects.
-The intern will also assist in the ongoing sea turtle conservation program and other programs where deemed necessary.
+The intern working under the direction of the COTERC station manager at the Caño Palma Biological Station will continue the established comparative transects used in the mammal monitoring program.
+The intern will work in coordination with the station manager and research coordinator to maintain the transects and with routine data collection for tracks on these transects.
+The intern will organise camera trap data, and assist in the collection of data on tent-making bats.
+They will also assist in the ongoing sea turtle conservation program and other programs where deemed necessary.